justin hadad

 Sevilla, Spain

 I can do no better than to describe an individual moment in Sevilla.
-I had arrived maximally lost: this was my first time living abroad not on a friend’s couch; I still could hardly communicate in Spanish, despite my efforts; and I had literally no idea what I was doing here.
-Surely I’ll explore, surely I’ll have fun; but just as much it’s unclear: what am I doing here?
+I had arrived maximally lost: this was my first time not on a friend’s couch; I still could hardly communicate in Spanish, despite my efforts; and I had literally no idea what I was doing here.
+Surely I’ll explore, surely I’ll have fun, but just as much it’s unclear: what am I doing here?

 The waiter placed me outdoors and left me a menu.
-I decided to stall my roughly all-mental anxiety by half-assedly describing in my journal the physical things in front of me: a couple popping champagne at an outdoor restaurant, a busker, the sunlight.
+I decided to stall my anxiety by half-assedly describing in my journal the physical things in front of me: a couple popping champagne at an outdoor restaurant, a busker, the sunlight.
 As I wrote the waiter came back to my seat and said just two words: “Hungry, hungry!”
 I smiled, said “Hungry, hungry!” and rubbed my stomach; then he rubbed his own in turn, then we laughed and rubbed our stomachs and chanted “Hungry, hungry!” together.
 He asked if it was my first day, I said si, and he took the menu.
-“I bring you favorites,” he said.
+“I will bring you my favorites,” he said.

 As he walked away, I asked for water.
 He said no. “Beer, beer!”
 It was 10am, nonetheless I consented, nonetheless I ended up having three.